syncfusion-content/blazor-docs/blazor/tabs/how-to/tab-swipe-mode.md

 ---
 layout: post
-title: Swipe modes in Blazor Tabs Component | Syncfusion
+title: Tab Swipe modes in Blazor Tabs Component | Syncfusion
-description: Checkout and learn here all about how to enable/disable content swipe selection in Syncfusion Blazor Tabs component and more.
+description: Checkout and learn here all about Tab swipe modes in Syncfusion Blazor Tabs component and more.
 platform: Blazor
 control: Tabs
 documentation: ug
 ---

-## Swipe modes
+# Tab Swipe modes

 In the tab, the [`SwipeMode`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTab.html#Syncfusion_Blazor_Navigations_SfTab_SwipeMode) property allows specifying whether the tab transition should occur while performing swiping via touch or mouse.
 The tab swiping is enabled or disabled using the bitwise operator.